Woman arranging Post-it notes on wall

 Yet, the two rarely work together to smooth the path through their universities.
 Why is that the case, and how can financial aid and student affairs professionals better collaborate to address students’ needs?

-Shared Challenges and Priorities
+Shared challenges and priorities

 Traditionally, financial aid and student affairs operate at different parts of the student lifecycle.
 Financial aid offices exist to help make enrollment possible to admitted students and provide ongoing assistance.
 In contrast, student affairs teams support everything from student-run organizations to mental health efforts.